CasparKielwein/Aaargh/Mechanics.md

 #### Immobilized
 #### Shaken
 #### Stunned
+A hero or monster who is stunned, cannot take any actions until the condition ends.
 #### Bloodied
 A hero or monster is bloodied if their hitpoints fall below one half of their starting hit points.